service-portal/x-archive/page_layout.md

-# Page Layout
+# Custom Layout
 Service Portal uses [Bootstrap](http://getbootstrap.com/css/) layout by default.
 In order to add a widget, you must add first a container and then a row and a set of columns.
-But if you want to have a custom layout, for example you want to use flexbox instead of containers you can.
+The bootstrap will work for most of the cases but if you needto have a custom layout, for example you want to use flexbox instead of containers you can.
 Mark the *bootstrap alternative* option.

 ![Bootstrap Alternative](/assets/layout/bootstrap-alternative.png)